Changes in the law (through June 2026) since the publication of Oregon’s Legal Guide for College Students:

 H. Other Topics

-H-4: LGBTQ Issues
+H-4: LGBTQIA Issues

 Note that about 20 states–NOT Oregon!–now limit health care for non-cisgender patients.
 Be careful where you move if you are concerned about access to treatment.